- Using Single Splitter Node

 BATCH_SIZE

-times, which is less than current splitter limit.httpx
+times, which is less than current splitter limit. - Connect the

 and then create two separate files in recursively-cat-all